-Non-attendance is managed in state schools in line with the DET procedures, Managing Student Absencesand Enforcing Enrolment and Attendance at State Schools and Roll Marking in State Schools, which outline processes for managing and recording student attendance and absenteeism.
+Non-attendance is managed in state schools in line with the DET procedures, Managing Student Absences and Enforcing Enrolment and Attendance at State Schools and Roll Marking in State Schools, which outline processes for managing and recording student attendance and absenteeism.

 At Ipswich North SS rolls are marked twice daily.
 If a student comes to school late the teacher notates the time the student arrives.
 If a parent or guardian wishes to take a student from school early, they must come to the front office to sign their child out.
-If a student is absent parents are asked to contact the school either by a note, briefly explaining the reason for any absence or a telephone call on the dedicated school absence line on 41 604360.
-Easy to complete absentee notes are sent home each term in the newsletter.
+If a student is absent parents are asked to contact the school either by a note, briefly explaining the reason for any absence or a telephone call on the dedicated school absence line on 41604360.